 - DO pay your bills on time.

 One of the biggest pieces of your credit score (upwards of 35% of your number) is your ability to pay your bills on time.
 It’s the best information a lender has to know if you will be a good borrower and provide them with a return on their investment in a timely manner.
-So do whatever you need to do to hit your due dates every month.

 - DO hesitate before co-signing on someone else’s loan.